novaxiophi/securityplus/SecurityPlus/foundation.md

 Once cloned, you can open the markdown files with any Markdown viewer/editor.

+Contributing
+We appreciate contributions from the community to improve and expand this training guide.
+If you find any issues or have suggestions for new content, feel free to open an issue or submit a pull request.
+To contribute, follow these steps:

+Fork the repository.
+Create a new branch: git checkout -b my-new-feature.
+Make your changes and commit them: git commit -m 'Add new feature'.
+Push to the branch: git push origin my-new-feature.
+Open a pull request explaining the changes you made.
+Please ensure that any contributions align with the overall theme and quality of the training guide.

 ## Table of Contents

 - [Cheatsheet - Markdown to See What Works in GitHub Pages](/CheatsheetMarkdown.md)